 In the process of looking, I found "Kliar Coating" that was developed in Italy by the Legor Group.

-In the USA, it's made available through Rio Grande Jewelery Supplies at $62/L for small quantities; it might be a solution for someone trying to get into electrophoretic painting.
+In the USA, it's made available through Rio Grande Jewelry Supplies in small quantities; it might be a solution for someone trying to get into electrophoretic painting.

 - Hamilton, Ontario CANADA

 Clear E-coating turns my gold too orangeMay 22, 2018